Cal Poly Maritime Academy: Academics

-Cal Maritime academic programs are tied to a nautical curriculum.
+Cal Poly Maritime academic programs are tied to a nautical curriculum.
 An undergraduate Oceanography major was added in fall 2020.
-As of fall 2018 CSU Maritime had the largest enrollment percentage of Pacific Islander Americans and Multiracial Americans.
+As of fall 2018 then-Cal Maritime had the largest enrollment percentage of Pacific Islander Americans and multiracial Americans.

 Rankings

 Money magazine ranked Cal Maritime 15th in the country for value out of 623 schools it evaluated for its 2022 Best Colleges in America ranking.

 In 2019 Forbes ranked Cal Maritime as the 309th top college in the nation and 64th in the West.

 The 2021 U.S. News & World Report college rankings lists Cal Maritime as the No. 1 "Top Public College" and tied for 2nd out of 102 schools in the category "Regional Colleges (West)".

 In 2024, Washington Monthly ranked Cal Maritime 1st among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 In 2024, Washington Monthly ranked Wesleyan College 3rd in the social mobility and 2nd in the service among bachelor's colleges.

 According to a study by the Equality of Opportunity Project, the Cal Maritime had the best results of any California college in helping transform students whose parents were relatively poor (bottom 20 percent of the income bracket) into adults who are relatively wealthy (top 20 percent income) within a decade after graduation.
 85% of poor students eventually became relatively wealthy.
 However, only 6% of the students came from poor families.